Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Meeting with Accessibility Services staff once registered

-After you've submitted your Student Intake Form and documentation to Accessibility Services, we'll schedule a time for you to meet with an Accessibility Services team member.
-At this meeting, you'll have the opportunity to request accommodations, explore funding opportunities, learn about our services and supports, tell us about yourself and ask questions.
+After you've submitted your Student Intake Form, we'll schedule a time for you to meet with an Accessibility Services team member.
+At this meeting, you'll have the opportunity to provide any documentation you might have, request accommodations, explore funding opportunities, learn about our services, tell us about yourself and ask questions.

 Request accommodations